 Symptoms of food intolerance include:

-Food intolerance is usually diagnosed by using a food diary.
+Food intolerance is usually diagnosed by keeping and reviewing a food diary.
 Recording what you eat and when can help you identify which foods are triggering your symptoms.

 Heartburn is an occasional occurrence for many adults.
 This happens when stomach acids go back up into the esophagus, causing chest pain and the trademark burning sensation.